SmerkyG/gptcore/README.md

 #### Specialized Feed Forward Network [citation](https://arxiv.org/abs/2305.13048) [citation](https://arxiv.org/abs/2002.05202) [citation](https://arxiv.org/abs/2109.08668)
 We adopt most of the practices from the RWKV channel mix feed forward network.
 This includes Time Lerp, which is used in our feed forward network as well as other places, and specialized gating.
 #### Residual Mixing [self-citation](https://github.com/SmerkyG/gptcore)
-Sublayers (attention and feed forward) are mixed together with the residual using a specific kind of learned ratio.
+Sublayers (attention and feed forward) are mixed with the residual using a learned vector ratio L via `L*residual+(2-L)*value`.
 We find this has slightly better results and costs very little to evaluate.
 #### No bias [citation](https://arxiv.org/abs/2212.14034)
 Only weights, and no bias is used throughout the model